LukeMatPyt/TikTok-USA-Targeting/README.md

 # TikTok-USA-Targeting
 ![My Image](tikt.webp)

+## How to get it?
+Contact me directly on Telegram @lukemat2 with text "TikTok Geotargeting"

+**This is not just about proxies and SIM cards.
+It's about complete device camouflage.**

 Are you frustrated with TikTok's algorithm?
 Do you struggle with:

 * **General FYP feeds** that don't feel local to your target region?